russgray/basildoncoder_blog/content/projecteuler/Project-Euler-Problem-7.md

     var primes = sieve.Primes().Take(10001);
     var count = primes.Count();

 There's only 9,592 primes generated!
 As the [docs for Take()][4] state (emphasis mine):

-> Take<TSource> enumerates source and yields elements until count elements have been yielded or source contains no more elements.
+> Take<TSourceenumerates source and yields elements until count elements have
+> been yielded or source contains no more elements.

 Damn.
 So, looks like my 99,999 guess was too small - with that as an upper bound, the sieve only finds 9,592 primes, and I need the 10,001st.
 OK, I'll